bluecmd/fortigate_exporter/README.md

 ### FortiGate Configuration

-The following example Admin Profile describes the permissions that needs to be granted to the monitor user in order for all metrics to be available.
 Read permission is enough for Fortigate exporter purpose.
 To improve security, limit permissions to required ones only (least privilege principle).